liu2g/dotfiles/config/nvim/README.md

 ## Usage
 After resolving for dependencies, install with `install.py`, then run Neovim (some error may pop up, ignore them) and use `:PlugInstall` to install all plugins.
-Beware that certain behavior of this setup differ from default Vim settings, listed below
+Beware that there are a lot of new and different settings from default Vim settings, listed below

 - NERDTree
     - When the argument passed to `vim` is a directory, NERDTree auto shows up and change the CWD to it